-Two men killed trying to jump open drawbridge
+2 men killed trying to jump open drawbridge in Chevy Cruze

 CALCASIEU PARISH, La.
-(KWQC) – Two men from Texas died Friday in a single-vehicle crash when police say the car they were in tried to jump an open drawbridge.
+(KWQC) – Two men from Texas died Friday in a single-vehicle crash when police say the driver of their car tried to jump an open drawbridge.

 Louisiana State Police (LSP) say it occurred around 2 a.m. on Hwy 384 south of Lake Charles.

-The two men were inside a Chevy Cruze that initially stopped at a pontoon bridge that had opened to allow the passage of boating traffic in the Intracoastal Waterway.
+The two men were inside a Chevy Cruze that initially stopped at a pontoon bridge which had opened to allow the passage of boating traffic in the Intracoastal Waterway.

 LSP report a passenger in the Cruze got out of the car, pushed up a lowered gate arm and got back in the vehicle.